pratiksahoo200-jpg/Walmart-analysis/README.md

-🛒 Walmart Sales Analysis using SQL
+# 🛒 Walmart Sales Analysis using SQL

-📌 Project Overview
+## 📌 Project Overview

-This project analyzes Walmart sales data using MySQL 8 with advanced SQL techniques such as:
+This project analyzes Walmart sales data using **MySQL 8** with advanced SQL techniques.

-Common Table Expressions (CTE)

-Window Functions

-Ranking Functions

-Running Totals

-Analytical Comparisons

-The goal of this project is to extract meaningful business insights related to branch performance, product profitability, customer behavior, and revenue trends.
+The objective is to extract meaningful business insights related to branch performance, product profitability, customer behavior, and revenue trends.

+---

-🛠 Tools & Technologies
+## 🛠 Tools & Technologies

-MySQL 8
+- MySQL 8

-MySQL Workbench
+- MySQL Workbench

-Excel (for result visualization)
+- Microsoft Excel

-SQL (CTE + Window Functions)
+- SQL (CTE & Window Functions)

+---

-📂 Dataset Information
+## 📂 Dataset Information

-Database: walmart_project
-Table: walmartsalesdata
+**Database:** `walmart_project`
+**Table:** `walmartsalesdata`

 The dataset contains transactional sales records including:

-Branch

-City

-Product line

-Customer type

-Payment method

-Revenue (Total)

-Gross income

-Date and Time

-Rating

-🎯 Business Objectives

-Identify the highest-performing branch by revenue.

-Determine the best-selling product line in each branch.

-Classify transactions as above or below average order value.

-Analyze cumulative revenue growth over time.

-Identify peak sales hours per branch.

-Rank product lines by profitability.

-Evaluate payment methods based on average transaction value.

-Compare customer spending behavior within each city.

-Identify top 3 highest revenue transactions per branch.

-Compare branch revenue against overall branch average.

-🔎 Key Analytical Questions & Insights
-1️⃣ Which branch generates the highest revenue?

-Branch C ranked first based on total revenue.

-2️⃣ What is the best-selling product line in each branch?

-Each branch has a different top-performing product category based on revenue contribution.

-3️⃣ Which transactions are above average order value?

-Transactions were classified using a CASE statement and overall average comparison.

-4️⃣ What is the cumulative revenue growth?

-Running total analysis shows steady revenue growth across months.

-5️⃣ What is the peak sales hour in each branch?

-Each branch has a distinct peak hour contributing the highest revenue.

-6️⃣ Which product line is most profitable?

-Food and Beverages ranked highest based on total gross income.

-7️⃣ Which payment method generates highest average transaction value?

-Cash transactions showed the highest average transaction value.

-8️⃣ Who spends more within each city?

-Members generally spend slightly more than Normal customers.

-9️⃣ Top 3 highest revenue transactions per branch

-Window functions were used to rank transactions per branch.

-🔟 Branch revenue comparison with overall average

-Branch C performs above the overall branch revenue average, while others fall slightly below.
+- Invoice ID
+- Branch
+- City
+- Customer Type
+- Product Line
+- Payment Method
+- Total Revenue
+- Gross Income
+- Date and Time
+- Customer Rating

+---

+## 🎯 Business Questions Answered

+1. Which branch generates the highest revenue?
+2. What is the best-selling product line in each branch?
+3. Which transactions are above the overall average order value?
+4. What is the cumulative revenue growth over months?
+5. What is the peak sales hour in each branch?
+6. Rank product lines based on profitability.
+7. Which payment method generates the highest average transaction value?
+8. Who spends more within each city — Member or Normal customers?
+9. Find top 3 highest revenue transactions in each branch.
+10. Compare each branch revenue against overall average branch revenue.

+---

+## 🔎 SQL Concepts Used

+- Common Table Expressions (CTE)
+- ROW_NUMBER()
+- RANK()
+- DENSE_RANK()
+- PARTITION BY
+- Window Functions (OVER())
+- CASE Statements
+- Aggregate Functions (SUM, AVG, COUNT)
+- Date Functions (YEAR, MONTH, HOUR)

+---

+## 📊 Key Insights

+- Branch C generated the highest overall revenue.
+- Food and Beverages was the most profitable product line.
+- Cash transactions showed the highest average transaction value.
+- Members generally spent slightly more than Normal customers.
+- Revenue showed steady cumulative growth over months.
+- Each branch has a distinct peak sales hour.

+---

+## 📁 Repository Structure